SidAnnRan/class/README.md

-This repository contains resources for the Programming Languages and Tools (CS:3210) class in Spring 2024.
+This repository contains resources for the Spring 2023 offering of the Programming Languages and Tools (CS:3210) class.
 Material will occasionally be pushed and you will be notified so you can pull any new changes.

 Links: